HOPLAB-LBP/hoplab-wiki/docs/get-started/useful-links.md

 </div>

-**TODO:** also [here](https://github.com/helenahartmann/awesome-PhD) there are several links that may be useful.. perhaps worth checking if anything is to be added here?
-Edit Klara: Cool!
-Those may fit better under research section or the student starter pack page in this section?

 ## Getting started at Hoplab

 Apart from this Wiki, we try to keep the [**HopLab website**](https://www.hoplab.be/) up to date, and that includes new people.
 Send a picture of yourself and a short introductory text (see the [members](https://www.hoplab.be/people/) page for inspiration) to the person in charge of the Lab website (as of January 2022, this is [Tim](https://www.kuleuven.be/wieiswie/en/person/00149267), from December 2024 on, this will be [Klara](https://www.kuleuven.be/wieiswie/en/person/00116743)) along with useful links if wanted (ORCID, LinkedIn, Scholar, Twitter,…).